chantastic/practical-bem/README.md

 #### Why?

-This may seem pendantic but it's critical to how BEM scales.
+This may seem pedantic but it's critical to how BEM scales.
 Grandchildren introduce relationships into Entities.
-Once you have relationships, how many descendents do you cut off at?
+Once you have relationships, how many descendants do you cut off at?
 BEM makes it easy and cuts it off at 1.

 ### Relationships
 * Entity `belongs_to` Block